ADRSH99/Classification-of-Arrhythmia-/README.md

-# Classification-of-Arrhythmia-
+🫀 Classification of Arrhythmia

-This project implements a machine learning pipeline to classify different types of cardiac arrhythmia using ECG data.
-The classification model is trained on the arrhythmia dataset and deployed as a web application.
-The repository includes data processing, model training, and deployment scripts, along with a Dockerfile for containerized deployment.
+This project implements a machine learning pipeline to classify various types of cardiac arrhythmias using ECG data.
+The trained model is deployed as a web application for real-time prediction.
+This repository includes scripts for data preprocessing, model training, deployment using Flask, and a Dockerfile for containerization.

-Technologies Used
+🚀 Technologies Used

-    Python: Main programming language for data processing, model training, and web app development.
+    Python: Core language for all processing and development

-    Pandas, NumPy: For data manipulation and numerical operations.
+    Pandas, NumPy: Data manipulation and numerical operations

-    Matplotlib: For data visualization.
+    Matplotlib: Visualizations

-    Scikit-learn: For machine learning utilities including imputation, scaling, PCA, and SVM classifier.
+    Scikit-learn: ML tools (imputation, scaling, PCA, SVM)

-    Imbalanced-learn: For handling class imbalance using RandomOverSampler.
+    Imbalanced-learn: RandomOverSampler to handle class imbalance

-    Flask: Web framework to build the deployment app.
+    Flask: Lightweight web framework for app deployment

-    Pickle: For saving and loading trained models and preprocessing objects.

-    Docker: For containerized deployment.

-    HTML: For web app templates.
+    Pickle: Model and object serialization

+    Docker: Containerized deployment

+    HTML: Frontend templates

-How It Works
+⚙️ How It Works

+    Data Preprocessing

-    Data Preprocessing: Missing values are imputed using mean strategy, and erroneous height values are corrected.
+        Missing values are imputed using the mean strategy.

+        Outlier corrections (e.g., unrealistic height values) are applied.

+    Class Imbalance Handling

+        RandomOverSampler is used to balance class distribution.

+    Feature Engineering

+        StandardScaler is used for scaling.

-    Handling Imbalance: Random oversampling is applied to balance the classes.
+        PCA is applied to retain 98% of the variance.

-    Feature Scaling and Dimensionality Reduction: StandardScaler is applied, followed by PCA retaining 98% variance.
+    Model Training

-    Model Training: A Kernel SVM with RBF kernel is trained on the processed data.
+        A Kernel SVM (RBF) classifier is trained on the preprocessed dataset.

+    Model Persistence

-    Model Saving: The trained model along with scaler and PCA objects are saved using pickle.
+        The trained model, PCA, and scaler are saved using pickle:

+            final_model.pkl

+            scaler.pkl

+            pca.pkl

+    Web Deployment

-    Deployment: The Flask app loads these objects to predict arrhythmia class from user input via a web interface.
+        A Flask app loads the pickled model, PCA, and scaler to predict arrhythmia classes from uploaded CSV files via a user-friendly interface.

-How to Deploy
+🧪 How to Use
-Prerequisites
+📁 Prerequisites

     Python 3.7+